 At the beginning of the 20th century, it got apparent that capitalism had changed its character.
 Instead of free competition, large monopolies arose that divided the markets between themselves.
 The banks and the industrial capital merged and became finance capital.
 A finance oligarchy, that controlled the banks and thus also controlled the industries, came to existence.
 This monopoly bourgeoisie has taken over the state directly or indirectly, and the state has taken an especially important role in the economy.
 We say therefore that imperialism is monopoly capitalism.

 In capitalism’s imperialistic stage, capital export gets special importance; that is to say the imperialist countries get incomes through direct investments or loans to other countries, instead of exporting goods.
-Lenin defines the imperialistic stage of communism like this:
+Lenin defines the imperialistic stage of capitalism like this:

 “Imperialism is capitalism at that stage of development at which the dominance of monopolies and finance capital is established; in which the export of capital has acquired pronounced importance; in which the division of the world among the international trusts has begun, in which the division of all territories of the globe among the biggest capitalist powers has been completed.”